 The 5 years period till 2005 was affected by an overall small consumption of space for construction purposes, a strong decrease of higher apartments construction in reaction to the existing vacancy of apartments and increasing consumption for commerce on great areas, single family house construction and traffic facilities.

 The general urban and environmental planning is a process, what needs a continuous monitoring.
 The aim is to audit the presumed development on the basis of the actual progression.
-For the period of 1990 – 2005 these basic data are presented within a report of landuse (Stadtentwicklung 2000, Bericht zur Flächenentwicklung 1990-2000 / 2001-2005, only in german).
+For the period of 1990 – 2005 these basic data are presented within a report of landuse (Stadtentwicklung 2000, Bericht zur Flächenentwicklung 1990-2000 / 2001-2005).

 Unforeseen developments, like social and spatial segregation, clearance of surfaces, vacancy of apartments and decrease of financial resources, demand new strategic considerations about the planning of urban development, like it was presented with the project of the concept of urban development Stadtentwicklungskonzept Berlin 2020.
 It is assumed that there will be an essential reduced projected growth until 2010: stagnating rate of inhabitants and jobs, 45,000 additional apartments, 480 ha new commercial areas, 4.5 million m2 and 0.4 million m2 additional office and retail space.